Aquarium Plants; General Care (Basics), Substrate, Ferts, CO2, Lighting, Dips and other Factors.

 Effect of Aeration (air stones etc.) on CO2.

-The other problem is since plants themselves use oxygen at night, this can be deadly to fish when photosynthesis of plants ceases, so here are a few suggestions:
+The other problem is since plants themselves use oxygen at night once they stop photosynthesizing, NOT CO2, this can be deadly to fish when plant photosynthesis ceases.

 CO2 GENERATORS, Basic, DIY, Professional:

-As for CO2 generators, there are many ways of going about this; a DIY, a store bought CO2 generator/reactor, or a CO2 bottle unit.
+As for CO2 generators, there are many ways of going about this: a DIY, a store bought CO2 generator/reactor, or a CO2 bottle unit.

-Sanders Floramat CO2 Generator .
-For newbie’s (and even advanced aquatic plant hobbyists) I find the Sanders model the most foolproof (although currently unavailable due to aerosol shipping restrictions).
+For newbies (and even some advanced aquatic plant hobbyists) I find the Sanders Floramat CO2 Generator to be the most foolproof (although currently unavailable due to aerosol shipping restrictions in the USA).

-*Jungle Fizz CO2 System; this system uses fizz tablets instead of the CO2 canister as in the Sanders Floramat.
+*Jungle Fizz CO2 System: while not as good as the Sanders Aerosol canister method, this system uses fizz tablets instead of the CO2 canister as in the Sanders Floramat.

 As with the Floramat, agitating water under the pure CO2 bell will increase the rate of CO2 absorption.
-Better though is to utilize the Sponge Pre-Filter method shown in the next section which works well with the Fizz Tabs.
+Better, though, is to utilize the sponge pre-filter method shown in the next section which works well with the Fizz Tabs.

-*Hagen Natural Plant CO2 system; this system is popular with many plant keeping aquarists, however (in my experience/opinion) this system is over rated & over priced (for a yeast method).
-The "steps" used in the diffusion process of the Hagen unit do not increase CO2 absorption any more than the other basic CO2 kits/systems such as the Sanders Floramat or Jungle system (especially if the DIY diffuser noted in the next section is employed with the Jungle Fizz or even a homemade yeast method).
+*Hagen Natural Plant CO2 system: this system is popular with many plant keeping aquarists.

+However, (in my experience/opinion) this system is overrated and overpriced (for a yeast method).
+The "steps" used in the diffusion process of the Hagen unit do not increase CO2 absorption any more than the other basic CO2 kits/systems such as the Sanders Floramat or Jungle system.
+This is especially true if the DIY diffuser noted in the next section is employed with the Jungle Fizz or even a homemade yeast method.
 As well, these steps tend to clog with algae and even small snails in some instances.